 To ensure you achieve your greatest potential and to meet Accreditation Council for Graduate Medical Education Next Accreditation System requirements, your progression toward competence and beyond is assessed regularly.

-In addition to informal face-to-face feedback, you are formally evaluated by your supervising faculty member following the completion of each rotation.
-Evaluations also include routine direct observation using a dedicated examination room in the clinic, stimulated chart recall, oral examination, multisource evaluations and an in-training examination.
+In addition to informal face-to-face feedback, you are formally evaluated by your supervising faculty member after completing each rotation.
+Evaluations also include routine direct observation using a video-camera-equipped examination room in the clinic, stimulated chart recall, objective structured clinical examination (OSCE), multisource evaluations and an in-training examination.

 You meet at least semiannually with the program director to review these evaluations.
 Endocrinology fellows typically progress to limited supervision in the third year based on these evaluations.